Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 🥬

-1 cup kale, steamed
+1 cup kale, finely chopped and steamed

 🎃

-¼ tsp turmeric + pinch black pepper
+¼ tsp turmeric + a pinch of black pepper

-✦ Combine with pumpkin for even mixing
+✦ Mix into pumpkin puree first for even distribution

 🥥